cypress-io/cypress-grep/README.md

 $ npx cypress run --env grep=login,grepTags=smoke
 # only run the specs that have any tests with "user" in their titles
 $ npx cypress run --env grep=user,grepFilterSpecs=true
+# only run the specs that have any tests tagged "@smoke"
+$ npx cypress run --env grepTags=@smoke,grepFilterSpecs=true
 # run only tests that do not have any tags
 # and are not inside suites that have any tags
 $ npx cypress run --env grepUntagged=true